PanosAntoniadis/noobcash/README.md

       -bootstrap          set if the current node is the bootstrap
     ```

-    Note: The file `src/config.py` should contain the ip address of the bootstrap node and the variable LOCAL should change in case of running in a remote server.
+    > **_NOTE:_** The file `src/config.py` should contain the ip address of the bootstrap node and the variable LOCAL should change in case of running in a remote server.
+In addition, each execution of the code above represents a node in the system.
+You have to execute the code N times, where N is the number of nodes you will use for the system as specified while setting up the bootstrap node (which can only be set **once**).

-- Run a client client:
+- Run a CLI client:

      ```
      $ python src/client.py --help